A zoning by-law controls the use of land in your community. It states exactly:

 An official plan sets out the Township’s general policies for future land use.
 Zoning by-laws put the plan into effect and provide for its day-to-day administration.
 They contain specific requirements that are legally enforceable.
 Construction or new development that does not comply with a zoning by-law is not allowed, and the Township will refuse to issue a building permit.

-If you want to use or develop your property in a way that is not allowed by the zoning by-law, you may apply for a zoning change, also known as a zoning by-law amendment or a rezoning.
-But Council can consider a change only if the new use is allowed by the Official Plan.
+If you want to use or develop your property in a way that is not permitted by the zoning by-law, you may apply for a zoning change, also known as a zoning by-law amendment or a rezoning.

 How are Zoning By-Laws Evaluated?